 The next step is to change your gear oil.
 First, remove the oil filler cap to allow the oil to flow out easily.
 Then look for the oil drain cap and remove it.
 If you have a bigger motor, consider using a drain tube to make it easier to catch the oil into a container for easy disposal.
 Raise the motor, then lower it when you’re ready to drain.

-After draining the oil, remember to clean the seals and make sure that you still have your washer to prevent the oil from draining and to keep air and water out.
+After draining the oil, remember to clean the seals and ensure you still have your washer to prevent the oil from draining and keep air and water out.
 Now attach your pump to the container of your gear oil and start pumping the oil in.
 Pump oil in until it starts to flow out.

 Remember to change oil and replace oil filters regularly to keep things simple.

 Step 5.
 Apply fogging oil to the carburetor

 Now access your carburetor.
 Prepare your fogging oil and turn the motor on.
 When you spray fogging oil into the carburetor, the engine will stall, so apply the fogging oil just a little at a time.
 We want the fogging oil to cover the inside of the engine and it needs to be running for us to be able to do that.

 When you spray the fogging oil in, allow a few seconds for the motor to recover so it doesn’t cut off.
 Spray it a few times, and that should do the trick.
 You can also spray more generously to cut it off; that way, all we really need is to spray it a few times while it’s running.

 Step 6.
 Replace sparkplugs and apply the fogging oil to sockets